 In October 2020 the REA & REAL (Renewable Energy Assurance Limited) announced the introduction of a new service called ‘EV Roam’, to help facilitate roaming agreements between EV charging networks in the UK.
 Pleased with the move, Transport Minister Rachel Maclean said on the matter “As more drivers than ever are making the switch to zero emission vehicles, paying for charging should be seamless and easy.”

 Perhaps the biggest potential blocker to real ‘interoperability’ in the UK right now is the fact that many of the CPOs operating in the country have proprietary back-end systems.
 Incompatible back office software and the lack of common communication protocols presents a big issue for collaboration.
 Many CPOs would need to invest significantly to be able to rectify this issue and incorporate OCPI and it would seem there are also concerned that such agreements and platforms would be detrimental to their market share.

 The UK is in a favourable position of being able to assess the potential of ‘interoperability’ and at the same time, avoid many of the problems other countries have experienced in their attempts to create a more seamless offering for users.
 However, the financial investment required from many CPOs to participate means this won’t be a straightforward journey, and may require government intervention and/or financial support.

-Mer are fully supportive of EV charge point ‘interoperability’ in the UK, as demonstrated by our recent roaming partnership with NewMotion.
-Our partnership Agreement will enable NewMotion customers to access our 160+ public charging points across the country.
-We’re setting up more roaming partnerships for this year and beyond, and are aiming to ease driver concerns about range anxiety and ease of acces.
+Mer are fully supportive of EV charge point ‘interoperability’ in the UK, as demonstrated by our recent roaming partnership with NewMotion and Allstar.
+We’re setting up more roaming partnerships for this year and beyond, and are aiming to ease driver concerns about range anxiety and ease of access.